brent-allard/Data-Cleaning-Transformation/README.md

 3. Standardizing and normalizing numerical features.
 4. Encoding categorical variables using one-hot encoding or label encoding.
 5. Handling date and time data

+ formats.
+6. Transforming skewed distributions using logarithmic or power transformations.

+Feel free to explore the examples and use them as a starting point for your own projects.

+## Contributing

+Contributions to this repository are welcome!
+If you have any suggestions, improvements, or additional examples related to data cleaning and transformation, please feel free to open an issue or submit a pull request.
+Let's make this resource even more valuable for the community.

+## License

+The content of this repository is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code and resources available in this repository for both personal and commercial purposes.
+See the [LICENSE](LICENSE) file for more details.